-The program, department, and university offer several different kinds of resources to help students finance their graduate education.
+The program, department, and university offer several different resources to help students finance their graduate education.
 Read below for information about graduate assistantships, scholarships, and loans.

-- Students interested in graduate assistantships in the Department of Leadership and Educational Studies (home department) should note their interest in their online application.
-Once the application has been processed and the student has confirmed acceptance of admission, an email with an attached resume should be submitted to Jackie Ward (firstname.lastname@example.org).
+- Students interested in graduate assistantships in the Department of Leadership and Educational Studies (home department) should note their online application interest.
+Once the application has been processed, and the student has confirmed acceptance of admission, an email with an attached resume should be submitted to Lori Dean (firstname.lastname@example.org).
 The priority deadline for fall terms is April 1, but applications are accepted until all positions are filled.
-A limited number of graduate assistantships are also available for summer terms; the deadline for summer terms is April 15 or until the positions are filled.
+A limited number of graduate assistantships are also available for summer terms; the summer terms' deadline is April 15 or until the positions are filled.

 - Assistantships are available throughout the university.
 New positions are posted as they become open.